Pianoopera/fmext/README.md

 ## Filtering Behavior

-When using `--value` with `--key`, fmstat filters files based on the specified key-value pair:
+When using `--value` with `--key`, fmext filters files based on the specified key-value pair:

 - **String values**: Exact match comparison
 - **Array values**: Checks if the value is contained in the array